sandeep92134/De_Zoomcamp2024/01-docker-terraform/homework/homework_sol.md

 - `--rc`
 - `--rmc`
 - `--rm`
+## solution
-## answer is --rm tells Docker to automatically remove the container when it exits. your_image_name is the name of the image you’re running
+--rm tells Docker to automatically remove the container when it exits. your_image_name is the name of the image you’re running

 ## Question 2.
 Understanding docker first run